European Coatings Journal

 The European Coatings Journal is an English-language trade magazine for the coatings industry.
 It is published by Vincentz Network.
 It was established in 1986.
-According to the Informationsgemeinschaft zur Feststellung der Verbreitung von Werbeträgern, it reached about 33.000 readers per issue in 2010.
+According to the Informationsgemeinschaft zur Feststellung der Verbreitung von Werbeträgern, it reached about 29.000 readers per issue in 2015.
 The European Coatings Journal is an official partner of the Conseil Européen de l'Industrie des Peintures, des Encres d'Imprimerie et des Couleurs d'Arts, the European coatings association.

 Content

-Professional articles

-Topics from research and development as well as topics from coatings production and raw materials are dealt with in extensive articles.
-There is always one main topic (e.g. powder coating, additives or water based coatings).
-The articles are written by external professionals and revised by the editorial team.
+The European Coatings Journal publishes articles on research and development, coatings production, and raw materials.
+Each issue typically focuses on a main topic, such as powder coatings, additives, or water-based coatings.
+Articles are contributed by external professionals and reviewed by the editorial team.

-Categories

-Next to professional articles which compose the main part of the journal, there are some permanent sections: